UBC-MDS/pyimager/README.md

 ```
 pip install -i https://test.pypi.org/simple/ pyimager
 ```
+### Overview:

+`pyimager` is a python package that provides a quick and easy way to do some simple image processings and editings.
+By input the path of the image, users can run functions from `pyimager` to reduce the size of the image, crop image into a circle, reduce image colors, or apply cool effect filters.

 ### Features

-- `circropper`: This function will crop the input image into circle.
+- `circropper`: This function will crop the input image into a circle.
 This can be useful when you want to make icons from images.
+- ``

+### Our package in the python ecosystem

 ### Dependencies